GabeScott/standard-works-vault/General Conference/1987 April - By Faith and Hope, All Things Are Fulfilled.md

 As stated in the beginning that with children we so often see the negative before the positive, a little boy was almost squelched in his attempt to express his feelings because an adult didn’t understand.
 A special friend of mine, Dr. Thomas Myers, shared this tender experience:

 A small boy accompanied his father and grandparents into his medical office.
 The old man was leaning on the boy’s two upstretched hands as he moved.
-The child encouraged him with, “Come on, Grandpa, you can make it! ...
-Only a little farther, Grandpa. ...
-The doctor will make your leg better.”
+The child encouraged him with: “Come on, Grandpa, you can make it! … Only a little farther, Grandpa. … The doctor will make your leg better.”
 A sweet grandmother walked behind.

 After the visit, the three exited the same way.
 The little boy was given a helium balloon on his way out.
 He helped his grandfather to the car, then ran back in and, pulling himself up to the counter, asked the receptionist, “Please, may I have another balloon?”